PTAB

 4. Key Claim Construction Positions

-• Petitioner argued for a broad interpretation of the claim phrase "between about 600 and about 850 GDDs after pollination."
-This interpretation is allegedly necessary for several reasons:
+• Petitioner argued for a broad interpretation of the claim term "between about 600 and about 850 GDDs after pollination."
+This interpretation was central to nearly all grounds.

 5. Relief Requested

-• Petitioner requests institution of an inter partes review (IPR) and cancellation of claims 1-11 of Patent 6,162,974 as unpatentable.
+• Petitioner requested institution of an inter partes review and cancellation of claims 1-11 of the ’974 patent as unpatentable.